Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Additional Applications

-We consider a general case where we regard $X_1,X_2,\cdots,X_T$ as an i.i.d. sequence, where $X_i$ could potentially have heavy tails.
-In that case, a natural estimator for general covariance estimation is the Winsorization(truncation) estimator $\widehat{\Sigma}=\{\widehat{\sigma}_{ij}\}_{i,j=1}^n$, which is given by
+We consider a general case where we regard $X_1,X_2,\cdots,X_T$ as an i.i.d. sequence, where $X_t$ could potentially have heavy tails.
+In that case, a natural estimator for general covariance estimation is the Winsorization (truncation) estimator $\widehat{\Sigma}=\{\widehat{\sigma}_{ij}\}_{i,j=1}^p$, whose entries are given by\footnote{For notational simplicity, let $X_{ki}$ denote the $i$-th entry of $X_k$.}

 where